How to Contact Uber for Help: Uber Customer Service

 What types of questions don’t work when calling Uber phone support?

 Questions that involve any specialized groups won’t work with phone support.
-A perfect example is the Uber Fuel Card.
-That’s a special team, and the best that happens when you dial into phone support is that they will open up a support ticket for you in the app.
-I know because that’s the first thing I called Uber Phone Support for.
+If you need help from a special team, the best that happens when you call phone support is that they will open up a support ticket for you in the app.

-It’s also questionable whether or not it’s a good idea to use the phone support system for anything that could get you in trouble, or is about policies.
-(A perfect example is mentioned above about how UberPOOL rides are counted towards Quest.)
+It’s also questionable whether or not it’s a good idea to use the phone support system for anything that could get you in trouble or about policies.

-You could find yourself deactivated by doing something you were told to do over the phone.
-You might want to limit your phone support questions to things like “how do I set a driver destination filter?”
+You could be deactivated by doing something you were told to do over the phone.
+You might want to limit your phone support questions to things like “How do I set a driver destination filter?”

 Does UberEATS have a customer support phone number?